apache/sling-org-apache-sling-sitemap/README.md

 `ResourcceTreeSitemapGenator` implementation is available to cover the most common use cases.

 Each `SitemapGenerator` may produce multiple sitemaps for a given sitemap root.
-For example a default sitemap and a news specific sitemap, that contains only 1000 urls that were changed in the past 2 days.
-Or as another example would a product sitemap for each of a catalogues top level categories.
+For example a default sitemap and a news specific sitemap, that contains only up to 1000 urls that were changed in the past 2 days.
+Or as another example, consider an eCommerce site, that generates a product sitemap for each top level category of a catalog.
 To enable that, a `SitemapGenerator` can return _0..n_ names for a given resource, each name representing a single sitemap at the given resource.

 `SitemapGenerator` implementations need to be registered as OSGI services.
 In case of an overlap, it depends on the `service.ranking` which `SitemapGenerators` are used for a particular sitemap root.
-For example, it may be that two `SitemapGenerators` can generator a default sitemap for a sitemap root, but the second one can also generate a news sitemap.
-The first, higher-ranked `SitemapGenerator` will be used for the default sitemap, but the second will still be taken into account for the news sitemap.
+For example, it may be that two `SitemapGenerators` can generate a default sitemap for a sitemap root, but the second one can also generate a news sitemap.
+The first, higher-ranked `SitemapGenerator` will be used for the default sitemap, but the second one will still be taken into account for the news sitemap.

 #### Background Generation